 Creating a more just world requires training transformational educators who prioritize social justice and equity in classrooms and organizations.
 Our Office of Urban Outreach Initiatives (UOI) oversees several key programs dedicated to preparing tomorrow’s change agents.
-UOI efforts include the College Bound program and the Donovan Urban Teaching Scholars program.
+UOI efforts include the Donovan Urban Teaching Scholars program and the Mental Health Urban Scholars program.

 As part of an intensive one-year M.Ed. program that leads to licensure, Donovan Urban Teaching Scholars learn how to flourish as K–12 teachers in urban schools through a curriculum that prioritizes critical inquiry, social justice education, and community building.

-Urban Outreach Initiatives is involved in several partnerships with Boston College offices, Donovan Scholar and College Bound alumni, and local and national efforts that impact diversity and inclusion within our urban schools and communities.
+Urban Outreach Initiatives is involved in several partnerships with Boston College offices, Donovan Scholar alumni, and local and national efforts that impact diversity and inclusion within our urban schools and communities.

 Want to partner with us?

 "No matter where the oppressed are found, the act of love is commitment to their cause - the cause of liberation." - Freire